proyecto sambos y santos

 Q: Who is this for?

-Mostly me.
-Possibly you.
-Not hiring committees, not algorithms, not professional development.
+Mostly me and possibly you (Not: hiring committees, algorithms, professional development).
 If you’re here looking for polish or expertise, you may be disappointed.
-If you’re here for language, attention, and some friction—you’re in the right place.

 Q: What do you do?

 I read, I write, I notice patterns, and I revise my thinking in public.
-Sometimes that overlaps with my professional life.
-Often it doesn’t.
-This site is where I let the overlap be messy.
+Sometimes that overlaps with my professional life but often it doesn’t.
+Here is where I let the overlap be messy.

 Q: so, you have a question about what happened to the mammies…